 Mount Terrible, Mountain summit in Great Dividing Range, Victoria, Australia.

-A 22-meter steel fire lookout tower was built on the peak in 1962.
-This replaced an earlier observation point at Jamieson Lookout and reflected the region's growing need for improved fire monitoring.
+In 1962, a 22-meter steel fire lookout tower was built on the summit, replacing an earlier observation point at Jamieson Lookout.
+The change reflected the growing need for better fire monitoring across the region.

 The community of curious travelers